 - Sciatica – compression of sciatic nerve; includes the L4, L5, S1, S2 and S3 spine nerve roots; symptoms may include burning pain in the buttock, leg and foot on one side of the body

 - Spondylolisthesis – when one vertebra slips forward over the vertebra beneath it (usually between L5 and S1 in children or the L4 and L5 in adults); symptoms may include leg weakness and radiating pain

-- Cauda equina syndrome (CES) – extreme compression of nerves in the lower part of spinal canal; symptoms may include loss of bladder and bowel control; considered a medical emergency that requires immediate attention
+- Cauda equina syndrome (CES) – extreme compression of nerves in the lower part of the spinal canal; symptoms may include loss of bladder and bowel control; considered a medical emergency that requires immediate attention

 If you think you might be experiencing compression of the exiting nerve roots, see your physician right away.
 He or she can order an MRI or CT scan to pinpoint the source of pain.
 In most cases, a conservative course of treatment, including cortisone injections, exercise and pain medication, will help you find relief from your discomfort.

 Sometimes, even conservative treatments don’t effectively relieve pain and weakness associated with compressed nerve roots in the spine.
 If you’re considering a spinal operation, the expert medical team at Laser Spine Institute is waiting to tell you about our minimally invasive, outpatient procedures.
 Using the latest technology, our procedures offer a welcome alternative to the risks and long recovery periods of traditional open spine surgery.
-Contact us for more information, and to receive a free review of your MRI or CT scan.
+Contact us for more information and to receive a review of your MRI or CT scan.